csmith/latest/README.md

  - Latest version of an Alpine package (along with download URL and dependencies)
  - Latest info for all Alpine packages in a repository

-For examples of each, see the `examples` directory.
+For examples of each, see the `cmd` directory.

 Contributions of/requests for other sources welcome!